 14. Council House, Birmingham

-The Renaissance Style Council House in Birmingham resembles the Venetian palace and is the seat of local government in the city.
+The Renaissance Style Council House in Birmingham resembles the Venetian palace and is the city’s local government seat.
 It is also among the unique tourist attractions in Birmingham.

 Victoria Square, West Midlands, B1 1BB

 Several memorials are kept in the council house.
-Some are displayed publicly, while the majority are only shown upon public request.
+Some are displayed publicly, while most are only shown upon public request.

-The grand look of the house has been picturised in various films.
+The grand look of the house has been pictured in various films.
 Films like American Assassin, Dancing on the Edge, Hustle, and Trainer feature Birmingham City Council’s diverse locations.

 15. Barber Institute

-Barber Institute of Fine Arts, built and opened by Queen Mary, comes next on the list of places to visit in Birmingham.
-It includes a popular concert hall and an art gallery.
+Barber Institute of Fine Arts, built and opened by Queen Mary, comes next on the list.
+It includes a famous concert hall and an art gallery.

 University Of Birmingham, Edgbaston, Birmingham, B15 2TS